NGI-TRUSTCHAIN/DUME/README.md

 For more details about Solid, check out the [Solid Project](https://solidproject.org/about).

+[SolidServer](SolidServer/README.md): Documentation for the Solid Server.

 ### BackOffice

 The **BackOffice** application is built using Next.js.
 It serves as the administrative interface for managing the various aspects of the Solid Server and TheiaVision App.
 The BackOffice provides functionalities for user management, data administration, and system monitoring, allowing administrators to oversee the decentralized network effectively.

+[BackOffice](BackOffice/README.md): Documentation for the BackOffice application.

 ### TheiaVision App